mynk-tmr/notes/ReactJS/Beginner.md

 ```

 ### useMemo hook
-- to store values derived from expensive compuation of state/props
+- to store values derived from expensive compuation
 -